-AP Top 25 Takeaways: Ohio State fumbles its case for No. 1
+AP Top 25 Takeaways: Race for No. 1; Ducks drag Pac-12 down

 COLUMBUS, Ohio (AP) — When it comes time to set the College Football Playoff field, the difference between No. 1 and No. 2 could be enormous.
-About as large as distance between Clemson, South Carolina, and Eugene, Oregon.
+About as large as the distance between Clemson, South Carolina, and Salt Lake City.

 With a chance to make a statement that it belonged atop the rankings, Ohio State caught a case of fumbilitis and let No. 9 Penn State hang around on a wet Saturday at the Horseshoe.
 Pushed for the first time this season, the second-ranked Buckeyes (10-0, No. 2 CFP) responded and comfortably put the Nittany Lions away without scoring a fourth-quarter point.